Night and Fog (1956 film): Home media

 A DVD edition of Night and Fog was released by The Criterion Collection on 23 June 2003.
 It restores the scene of the French officer that was censored in France on the film's initial release.
 The film was released on Blu-ray in 2016, remastered in 4K from the original camera negative.

+Historical accuracy

+The film relates that the Nazis used human corpses to make soap, a claim now seen by modern scholarship as a myth arising from wartime rumours.

 Cultural influences

 Alan Pakula studied Night and Fog when he was writing the 1982 film adaptation of Sophie’s Choice, William Styron's 1979 novel about a Polish-Catholic survivor of Auschwitz.

 Nagisa Oshima titled his 1960 film Night and Fog in Japan after Resnais's film.
-Though Night and Fog had not premiered in Japan until 1963, Oshima had read about the film and titled his work before seeing Resnais's.
+Though Night and Fog had not premiered in Japan until 1963, Oshima had read about the film and titled his work before seeing Resnais's version.

 Michael Haneke criticized films such as Downfall (2004) and Schindler's List (1993) for manipulating the audience to perceive events subjectively and not giving any room for an objective point of view.
 In contrast, he praised Night and Fog for its portrayal of such historical events.